This article may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Move slowly.
 Keep your voice gentle.
 Use only enough light to see what you are doing.
 Avoid turning on televisions or scrolling through bright screens.

 Many parents also find white noise helpful.
 Machines from Hatch Baby or Yogasleep provide steady background sound that makes transitions smoother.
+Take a look at the benefits of these sound machines:

 The goal is to make night feeds and changes feel quiet and predictable, not stimulating.